Snowmobile Shed Flooring Ideas

 What Are the Best Snowmobile Shed Ideas for Rubber Floors?

-These interlocked mats also measure 3/4 inches in thickness, providing the durability customers are seeking when storing a snowmobile.
+These interlocked mats also measure anywhere from 8mm to 5 inches in thickness.
 They have dimensions of about 2 by 2 feet with the puzzle style edges.
-When interlocked, each tile will provide about 3.67 square feet of coverage.

 What Are the Best PVC Plastic Floor Options for Storing Snowmobiles?

-PVC plastic tiles are much thinner than rubber tiles, making them easier to handle.
+PVC plastic tiles are much thinner and lighter than rubber tiles, making them easier to handle.
 Many PVC tiles have a textured pattern across the top, which ensures traction for moving the snowmobile efficiently.
 Additionally, people walking across the top of the tiles will use the textured surface to avoid slipping on snow or ice dripping off the machine.
 The PVC material is also completely waterproof, so no snow melt will soak into the tiles.
-Plus they resist automotive fluids much better than rubber.
+Plus, they resist automotive fluids while rubber does not.